 SUPPLEMENT 1

-FCS Navigator Fund
+Altarius Navigator Fund

-Supplement 1 dated 13 July, 2018 to the Prospectus for FCS Global Fund Services ICAV dated 13 July, 2018.
+Supplement 1 dated 12 April, 2019 to the Prospectus for FCS Global Fund Services ICAV dated 12 April, 2019.

-This Supplement contains information relating specifically to the FCS Navigator Fund (the “Fund”), a Fund of FCS Global Fund Services ICAV (the “ICAV”), an open-ended umbrella type Irish collective asset-management vehicle with limited liability and segregated liability between sub-funds authorised by the Central Bank on 18th May, 2016 as a UCITS pursuant to the UCITS Regulations.
-The ICAV currently has one other Fund, FCS Navigator Plus Fund.
+This Supplement contains information relating specifically to the Altarius Navigator Fund (the “Fund”), a Fund of FCS Global Fund Services ICAV (the “ICAV”), an open-ended umbrella type Irish collective asset-management vehicle with limited liability and segregated liability between sub-funds authorised by the Central Bank on 18th May, 2016 as a UCITS pursuant to the UCITS Regulations.
+The ICAV currently has three other Funds, FCS Navigator Plus Fund, FCS Quantum Fund and Altarius Bravo Systematic Fund.

-This Supplement forms part of and should be read in the context of and in conjunction with the Prospectus for the ICAV dated 13 July, 2018 (the “Prospectus”) which immediately precedes this Supplement and is incorporated in this Prospectus.
+This Supplement forms part of and should be read in the context of and in conjunction with the Prospectus for the ICAV dated 12 April, 2019 (the “Prospectus”) which immediately precedes this Supplement and is incorporated in this Prospectus.
 To the extent that there is any inconsistency between the Prospectus and this Supplement, the Supplement shall prevail.